codeforequity-at/botium-docs/docs/05_botiumscript/part_scriptingmemory.rst

 Scripting Memory Functions
 --------------------------

-They are the pretty functions provided by botium, like current year (*$year*), or uuid (*$uuid*).
+They are the pretty functions provided by botium, like current year (*$year*), or uniqid (*$uniqid*).
 Can be send to bot in #me sections, and can be used as asserters in #bot sections same way as variables.

 Some of them can even used with parameters - for example *$number(5)* generates 5 digit long random number.